juliorodrigues97/perfume-distribution-analytics/README.md

 Revenue increased 59.08% vs. LY, supported by a 23.65% increase in orders and a 28.65% increase in AOV, indicating that growth came from both increased sales activity and higher-value transactions.

 - **Overall target achievement masks significant differences across sales representatives**
-Although the business exceeded its overall target, individual sales representatives showed substantial variation in target attainment, highlighting areas of strong performance as well as potential opportunities for management attention.
+Individual sales reps showed substantial variation in target attainment — from significant misses to results far exceeding goal — highlighting opportunities for management attention despite the strong overall number.

 </details>